IBSE-IITM/MetaSUB-CMRL/README.md

 # MetaSUB-CMRL
+This repository contains the analysis code for the Chennai MetaSUB project.
+Both R and Python scripts are used for data analysis and plot creation.
+Please follow the sequence of scripts provided in this README to ensure that the required files are generated for smooth execution.

+### Python environment setup
+- Python = 3.11
+- Use `requirments.txt` to install the required pakages.
 ### Data folder structure
 - Chennai_data : data of Chennai samples
 - MetaSUB_data.zip : data of MetaSUB (Extract it to folder `MetaSUB_data`)